GrailFinder/gf-lt/docs/tutorial_rp.md

 ```

 Once the character name is in history, we can switch who the LLM will respond as by pressing `Ctrl+X`.
-For now, it should be rotating between HAL9000, `Username`, Seraphina, and system.
+For now, it should give a choice between HAL9000, `Username`, Seraphina, and system.
-Make the status line mention: `Bot will write as Seraphina (ctrl+x)`
+After the change the status line should say: `Bot will write as Seraphina (ctrl+x)`
-and press Escape to see her reaction.
+press Escape for llm to write as Seraphina.

 #### Image input